-Through support provided by the Foundation, GCSAA announced it will fund four new research projects in 2023.
-Research grants from the GCSAA are supporting five new research projects this year at universities across the country.
-The 2023 projects were selected by the GCSAA Research Committee and approved by the GCSAA Board of Directors.
+Through support provided by the Foundation, GCSAA announced it will fund two new research projects in 2024.
+The 2024 projects were selected by the GCSAA Research Committee and approved by the GCSAA Board of Directors.

-Currently, there are nine on-going research projects funded by GCSAA for 2023.
+Currently, there are now 13 on-going research projects funded by GCSAA.
 GCSAA’s research provides solutions to issues golf course superintendents face with the management of their facilities.
 Funding for the research comes to GCSAA through the Foundation and specifically the generosity of its donors.
 Research within the golf course industry significantly contributes to the industry’s innovation as well as the leadership and professionalism of the superintendents.

 2023 Research Grant Program projects